pulumi/foundational-training/module-09-policy-as-code/slides/slides.md

 * `update`: Runs after resources have been provisioned (detective control)
 * `validateStack` instead of `validateResource`
 * Does not work with `remediate` (there's no `remediateStack`)
-* Useful for policies that depend on multiple resources (e.g. every X resource has a corresponding Y)
+* Useful for policies that depend on multiple resources (e.g., every X resource has a corresponding Y)

 ---